Setting the scene:

 The Alcoa site – a recent history

-To put it in the nicest possible way, that 2016 EDEN scheme for the site now reads like something from a bygone era.
-It required hundreds of millions of dollars in private, or state, capital investment.
-Many significant challenges were never adequately addressed – like transport congestion and where its ‘Place of Last Resort’ would be for 5000 visitors in the event of a wildfire emergency.
-Its ‘themes’ referenced environmental education, but they now seem so superficial in the context of the urgent challenges facing the Great Ocean Road (GOR) region.
-It quickly gained the moniker of a ‘Disney-like theme park’.
+That 2016 EDEN scheme for the site now reads like something from a bygone era; so much has changed in the region and the Nation economically since the pandemic years.
+The concept required hundreds of millions of dollars in private, or state, capital investment, something completely out of proportion in the current economic landscape.
+Many significant challenges were never adequately addressed – like transport congestion and its impact on the Anglesea township, or where the ‘Place of Last Resort’ would be for EDEN’s 5000 visitors in the event of a wildfire emergency.
+Its ‘themes’ referenced environmental education, but they now seem so superficial in the context of the urgent challenges facing the region and the nation.

-A new approach to rethinking the site.
+A new approach to rethinking the site

 The initial site ‘brief was quite extensive, but it can be summarised as aiming to:

-- Bring about a slow, progressive transformation of the site as a mostly public space development with the community.
+- Bring about a slow, progressive transformation of the site, as a mostly public-space development, with the community.

 - Provide for public education, research and experimentation in regenerative futures (with universities and other agencies)

-- Create a ‘gateway’ site for the GOR, with a major role to provide, an immersive and transformative experience for visitors, expanding their appreciation of the fragile nature of the GOR region and its deep-time history.
+- Create a ‘gateway’ site for the GOR, with a major role to create an immersive and transformative experience for visitors, expanding their appreciation of the fragile nature of the GOR region and its deep-time history.

 The regenerative tourism focus for the site aligns with the purpose of the Victorian Act that brought the GOR Authority into being: Enshrining a commitment to the protection of the precious history, natural systems and communities of the GOR region and increasing its value as a visitor destination.
 Regenerative tourism is not a new concept or objective; a Routledge Handbook of Eco-Tourism succinctly quotes a 2018 tourism innovation report from the USA: “sustainability as we know it is dead.
 Doing less harm is no longer enough.
 The future of sustainability lies in regeneration: seeking to restore and replenish what we have lost, to build economies and communities that thrive, and that allow the planet to thrive too”.
-The GOR Authority talks in similar terms of ‘conscious’ tourism.
+The GOR Authority talks in similar terms of the need for ‘conscious tourism’.

-Learning about regeneration, restoration, replenishment and transformation infuses all components of a new vision for the site.
-It is all about ‘re-connecting’ broken systems.
-Pathways allow for local walking and bicycle access from the town.
-Day visitors and GOR tourists coming by vehicular transport would enter the site via a portal of reality and hope, aimed to sensitise those who pass through to a new appreciation of scale: physical (human/non-human….); temporal (geological /evolutionary/first-nations history/post-colonial land use….).
 A visitor centre would include exhibition space for creative work on nature and natural systems; there could be offices for local and regional environmental education organisations, facilities for researchers, an auditorium, local regenerative entrepreneurial businesses, and so on.

 Some features of the future Alcoa site.